-During the 2010/2011 financial year, the Council has continued to experience significant additional spending pressures, particularly from the Children's and Adult Social Care services.
-As a result of savings achieved in other service areas, the overall outturn position has been limited to a slight underspend.
-General Balances have been broadly maintained at estimated levels.
+During the 2011/2012 financial year, the Council has continued to experience significant additional spending pressures, but has been able to contain such costs within budget.
+The overall outturn position is a small underspend.
+General Balances have been maintained at estimated levels, with additional resources being set aside for doubtful sundry debts, due to the current economic position.

-Decisions taken during the 2011/2012 budget process are expected to retain General Fund balances at £3.687m.
-However, the further financial challenges of the current economic climate and the potential for further additional demand for services (e.g. Children's / Elderly care packages), will mean that budgets will need to be closely monitored during 2011/12 to ensure the Council maintains its financial standing position.
+Decisions taken for the 2012/2013 budget are expected to retain General Fund balances at £3.711m.
+However, the further financial challenges from the Government's austerity drive and the current economic climate will mean that budgets will need to be closely monitored during 2012/13 to ensure the Council maintains its financial standing position.